Certified Nursing Assistant Programs in North Dakota: An Overview

 Out-of-State CNAs: Transferring Your License to North Dakota

-This process allows CNAs from other states to continue practicing in North Dakota without having to retake the CNA exam or complete additional training.
+This process allows CNAs from other states to continue practising in North Dakota without having to retake the CNA exam or complete additional training.
 By following the appropriate procedure and providing the necessary documentation, out-of-state CNAs can smoothly transition to working in the healthcare field in North Dakota.

 CNA License Renewal in North Dakota